stagerightlabs/daily-kaizen/entries/2020/april/2020_04_28_javascript_iterators.md

 }
 ```

-We could iterate over all of the books in this library object by looping over the `library.books` array, or we could turn the library object itself into an "iterable", that is, something that can be iterated over.
+We could iterate over all of the books in this library object by looping over the `library.books` array, or we could turn the library object itself into an "iterable"; something that can be iterated over.
 To do that we implement a function on the object with a special name (`[Symbol.iterator]`) and set it up to return an iterator.

 ```
 const library = {